 Tip!

 The reason I prick holes in the surface is so that steam can escape from underneath the cookies as they bake.
-Without the holes, the cookies won't bake into nice, flat shapes.
+(This is called docking, the same process used to make crisp crackers.)
+Without the holes, the cookies will be rounded on top or have bubbles, instead of nice and flat.
 Use the tines of a fork to make a neat line of holes, or a toothpick to make any pattern you wish.

 Bake!